iwangy/ProjectQuah/README.md

 # ProjectQuah - Front Street N Chrome Extension

-Front Street N is a Chrome extension developed for EMS description validation on the iAccess platform.
+Front Street N is a Chrome extension developed for EMS description validation on the Maconomy platform.
 This extension helps streamline the process of validating and managing EMS ticket descriptions.

 ## Installation